The Cursed Phone Numbers | Supernatural Horror Story

 “That’s just stories,” he said, pulling her close.
 “You’re sick, not cursed.
 Let me help you.”

-“You can’t,” she whispered, tears falling.
-She’d decided not to pass the curse, couldn’t bear to condemn him.
-But the weight of her choice crushed her.
+But the burden of her choice was overwhelming.
 The phone, locked in a drawer, rattled, its screen glowing through the wood: 090-4444-4444.

 “Don’t!”
 Daniel shouted as she reached for it, but her hand moved as if pulled.
 She answered, and the static roared, a cacophony of screams.
 The voice was clear: “Elena… you chose… you’re mine…”